Featured New Yorker: Shirley Adams

 What inspired you to become so actively involved in the community?

 There are not a large number of minorities in Dutchess County who are willing to actively participate.
-A lot of the issues being addresses by the nonprofit organizations affect minorities and poor people.
+A lot of the issues being addressed by the nonprofit organizations affect minorities and poor people.
 It requires almost a mandate that someone be at the table to represent or at least speak for those constituencies.